-After years of neglect of the exclusion zone of the Chernobyl nuclear plant, it may be given a new use as the Ukrainian authorities are considering turning it into a huge solar power plant.
+After years of abandonment of the exclusion zone of the Chernobyl nuclear plant, the Ukrainian authorities considered giving it a new use.
+In 2013, the way to turn the Te Chernobyl nuclear power plant into a huge solar power plant emerged.

 The Chernobyl nuclear plant suffered the worst nuclear accident in history when the core of its number 4 reactor exploded in 1985.
 The severity of the accident, together with poor management after the accident, generated a large amount of contaminated area and consequently abandoned .